Red Bluff Brain Injury Lawyer

 Brain injuries can also happen when the head is jolted or bumped.
 Depending on the severity of the impact, the TBI may range from a mild concussion to hemorrhage into the brain.
 A traumatic brain injury can result in disturbing but non-disruptive symptoms to those that cause significant disability.Brain Areas and Damage

 - Frontal lobes: As expected, this is the area behind the forehead.
 It is directly behind the skull.
-The problem here is that the interior of the skull has many hard edges that can damage the brain when it ricochets into it.
+The problem is that the skull's interior has many hard edges that can damage the brain when it ricochets into it.
 This portion of the brain controls problem-solving, planning, and organizational skills.
 It also helps us maintain our emotions.
 After an injury, these skills can be lost or altered.

 - Parietal lobes: This area is located behind the frontal lobes and toward the top of the brain.
-This portion of the brain controls sensations and our ability to discern them from various parts of the body.
-It helps orient us and allows us to walk without hitting objects along the way.
+This portion of the brain controls sensations and our ability to discern them from various body parts.
+It helps orient us and allows us to walk without hitting objects.
 After an injury, an individual may be unable to find different body areas.

 - Temporal lobes: This is in the area above the ears and runs the same path as the earpieces on a pair of glasses.
 These lobes control certain types of memory and recognition of various sounds.
 It also lets us produce and understand speech.
-After an injury, a person finds facial recognition difficult as well and may have problems with hearing and language.
+After an injury, a person finds facial recognition difficult and may have hearing and language problems.

 - Occipital lobe: This lobe is located at the back of the head.
-It is involved in both receiving and understanding visual images, colors, and shapes.
+It involves receiving and understanding visual images, colors, and shapes.
 After an injury, people experience visual field defects and distorted shapes, colors, and sizes.